hellenike/textbook/docs/topics/module2/nom-gen-endings/index.md

-#### Notes on the first declension

-- The first declension has one important exception to the expected position of the accent:  the genitive plural ending of the first declension is *always* accented with a circumflex!
-(There is a historical reason for this apparent exception, which has to do with the linguistic development of these forms over time: the circumflex reflects a vowel contraction similar to those you have seen in contract verbs.)
-- Note that while the vowel of the feminine singular forms varies between eta and alpha, the plural endings are *always* the same.

 ### Second declension

 Endings for masculine or feminine second-declension nouns that end in -ος / -ου.  **Example**: ἄνθρωπος, ἀνθρώπου, ὁ or ἡ “person, human being”